How to Leverage Sales Collateral in The Buyer’s Journey [Examples]

 Sending sales collateral is a game-changer when you can gauge which piece is most effective, what needs more work, and who your most interested prospects are.

-Attachment Tracking tells you whether recipients are clicking on the attachment, interacting with it, and how much time is spent on the document.
-This not only tells you the interest level of the prospect but reveals the effectiveness of the collateral itself.
+Attachment Tracking tells you whether recipients are clicking on the attachment, interacting with it, and how much time is spent on each page.
+This not only tells you the interest level of the prospect but also reveals the effectiveness of the collateral itself.

 Here’s an example of Yesware’s presentation report:

-It’s all about measuring and seeing what resonates most with your prospects, then refining that strategy and leveraging it.
+Sales is all about identifying what exactly is resonating with your prospects, then refining that strategy and leveraging it.
 By tracking your sales collateral, you’ll be able to fine-tune your pieces and collateral strategy a step further.

 Provide Context Around Your Sales Collateral